cheinisch/BlogTheme/README.md

 </script>
 ~~~

-You can disable the featore in the settings.
+You can disable the feature in the settings.

 ### The Local Package